geodave810/Emmett-Delta/FilamentHolder/README.md

 The original design for this filament holder is here: http://www.thingiverse.com/thing:508896

-Here are the references to the modifications I did to this design.
+Here are the references to the modifications I did to this design which include openscad sources.

 Customizable Spool Holder Base http://www.thingiverse.com/thing:1751711